Michael DeShields

-Michael Dominic DeShields (born April 23, 1998) is an American professional soccer player who plays as a defender who currently plays for USL League One side Charlotte Independence.
+Michael Dominic DeShields (born April 23, 1998) is an American professional soccer player who plays as a defender who currently plays for National Premier Soccer League club Virginia Dream FC.

 Career

 Early life

 DeShields was born in Baltimore, Maryland and attended the McDonogh School.
 In 2015 he led the school's varsity soccer team as it accomplished a 21-0-1 record and won the MIAA Class A State Championship.
 For his efforts, DeShields was honored as Maryland Boys' Soccer Gatorade Player of the Year in 2015.
 After graduating from McDonough, he went to college at Wake Forest University, joining their soccer team.
 DeShields was also part of the Baltimore Celtic academy.

 In 2019, DeShields also appeared in the USL League Two for Treasure Coast Tritons.

 Professional

 On November 30, 2020, DeShields signed a contract with the New England Revolution II in USL League One while finishing his college career at Wake Forest.
 However, he did not appear on their roster, as the league's season was already over and DeShields entered the 2021 MLS SuperDraft from Wake Forest.
 He was selected in the first round with the fifth overall pick by D.C.
 United.
 Under MLS rules, D.C.
 United would either have to make him an offer, or his rights would default back to the Revolution II.

 On February 5, 2021, DeShields officially signed with D.C.
 United.

 On May 18, 2021, DeShields made his professional debut, appearing as a half-time substitute for D.C.
 United's USL Championship side Loudoun United during a 2–1 loss to New York Red Bulls II.
 DeShields made his first start for Loudoun on May 29, in a 1–0 win over New Mexico United.

 Following the 2021 season, DeShields was released by D.C.
 United.

 DeShields rejoined New England Revolution II on February 4, 2022, ahead of their inaugural MLS Next Pro season.
 Following the 2022 season, his option was declined by New England.

 On February 28, 2023, DeShields joined USL Championship side Pittsburgh Riverhounds.

 On June 19, 2024, DeShields joined fellow USL club Hartford Athletic after getting minimal game time in the first half of the 2024 Riverhounds season.

 On February 20, 2024, DeShields signed with USL League One side Charlotte Independence.